At a Glance

-Call us on to start planning your vacation to Palace Hotel or take a look at our itineraries to Tokyo
+Call us on to start planning your holiday to Palace Hotel or take a look at our itineraries to Japan

 The newly renovated and reopened iconic Palace Hotel is contemporary in style and in one of the most desirable locations in Tokyo.
 With outdoor terraces, balconies and incredible views it is a great addition to Tokyo's collection of luxury properties.

 Walking into the cool, contemporary style lobby of the Palace Hotel Tokyo is like stepping into an oasis of calm away from the hustle and bustle of Tokyo - the largest city in the world.
 With fresh vibrant colours and fragrant scents to welcome you into this newly renovated iconic property located right overlooking the impressive Imperial Palace Gardens.
 In fact there is no road between the property and the park, with only a moat separating the breakfast terrace and the fortified walls.

 One of the most unique and appealing aspects to the hotel is that compared to some Tokyo properties, it is not particularly high rise and a lot of the bedrooms have balconies, giving fantastic views over the city skyline.
 The freshly restyled rooms are spacious with the latest gadgets and fantastically comfortable beds.